 Robin shared a most memorable tale from the pre-internet era, of how he used to talk to his father in China using a public phone, taking advantage of the precious few seconds that were free of charge immediately after dialling a call.
 By this method, they conducted conversations through brief, broken segments.
 It sounded like a hassle, but they persevered and never spent a cent.

-The protagonists of The Walking Dead also display the importance of familial relations.
+The protagonists of The Walking Dead exemplify the importance of familial relations.
 Kai played as Lee, who adopted Clementine to be his daughter and companion in a troubled world where both the living and the dead found no rest.
 This unique connection substituted biological kinships that were forever lost to the zombie outbreak.
 It gave them hope during bleak times.

 Furthermore, we noticed that Kai really enjoyed getting Lee to interact with the side characters in the game.
 Drawing back to the earlier discussion concerning migration to Australia, he explained that being detached from his family had triggered a motivation to seek out new relationships.
 Therefore, it was in his nature to do the same while occupying Lee’s shoes.

 The Bible states that humanity has shattered our bond with God.
 Like a virulent infection, sin has turned us into husks of our former selves.
 We are fallen, deprived of the Creator’s paternal presence, doomed to roam this earth without a sure identity.
 Only by the amazing love and wisdom of Jesus, we are given another chance to rekindle what was forfeit to an insurmountable divide.
 As it is written in John 1:10-13, Christ has invited us back into his family; if we are willing to embrace him, our Father is ready to reinstate our status as his sons and daughters.